cfranc0/cfranc0/README.md

 # Hello hello! 👋
-I'm Francesco, a junior software engineer 👨🏻‍💻 interested the world of web development and cryptography.
-I'm from Italy 🇮🇹, but currently based in sunny California 🇺🇸🐻.
+I'm Francesco, a junior software engineer 👨🏻‍💻 interested the world of web development.
+I'm from Italy 🇮🇹, if you can't find my I'm probably either getting an espresso ☕ or a pizza 🍕.

 Besides code, I love hiking 🥾 and exploring nature ⛰️.

 ## What I’m working with now
-- `.js`: Express.js, React and Next.js
+- `.ts`: Express.js, React and Next.js
+- `.yaml`: Infrastructure-as-Code and Containers
 - `.sql`: SQL e NoSQL databases
 - `.pem`: Some cryptography projects